Financial-Times/o-labels/MIGRATION.md

       + content-premium
       - premium
       ```
   - o-colors use-cases have been removed.
-If you wish to configure label colours we now recommend using the `oLabelsState` mixin and passing in variant config.
+If you wish to configure label colours we now recommend using the `oLabelsAddState` mixin and passing in variant config.

 ## Migrating from v2 to v3